temporalio/features/README.md

 Several other options are available, some of which are described below.
 Run `sdk-features run --help` to see all options.

-**NOTE** There is [currently a bug](https://github.com/temporalio/temporal/issues/2207) with Temporalite that causes history checks to fail.
-Until it is fixed, the external server as shown below must be used.

 ### External Server and Namespace

 By default, a [temporalite](https://github.com/DataDog/temporalite) is dynamically started at runtime to handle all